marcgg/marcgg.github.com/_posts/2015-01-05-css-animations-failing-capybara-specs.md

 If you don’t have some kind of acceptance tests, you should probably add some.
 Personnally I like to use [Capybara][1] with [PhantomJS][2]/[Poltergeist][3] and this post takes this stack as example, but other testing options will most likely have similar behavior.

 Once you have your tests running, you would expect your backend code or your javascript to break them.
-However, it’s entirely possible that your CSS will make them fail randomly as well… and no one a randomly failing test suite!
+However, it’s entirely possible that your CSS will make them fail randomly as well… and no one likes a randomly failing test suite!

 ## The Problem